Facile, rapide et gratuit

 • 2017 - 2022: Université Paris 8 Vincennes-Saint-Denis, Université de Montréal.

 Exploring the ideology of Disney studio through musical (re)composition: an alternative approach to film analysis, supervised by Marguerite Chabrol (Paris 8) and Serge Cardinal (UdeM).
-Thesis with musical recompositions of film sequences.
+Thesis with musical recompositions of film sequences, available here.

 • 2015 - 2017: Master's in Screen Arts with a focus on History and Aesthetics of Cinema - University of Strasbourg.
 Research-creation thesis on musical narration and animation cinema supervised by Georges Bloch.
 Musical recomposition performed by the University Orchestra of Strasbourg.